Mirra Alfassa: First meetings with Sri Aurobindo and Japan

-Richard was also an aspiring politician and had attempted to win election to the French senate from Pondicherry, which was then under French control.
-Despite his initial failure he wanted to make a second attempt, and on 7 March 1914 Mirra along with Richard set sail to India and reached Pondicherry by 29 March.
-It was in 1914 that Mirra Alfassa who later came to be known as The Mother, first set foot in Puducherry stayed in Grand Hotel D'Europe and met Sri Aurobindo.
-After reaching Pondicherry, they fixed an appointment with Sri Aurobindo who was then settled in Pondicherry and had suspended all his activity for Indian independence from British rule.
-When she first met Sri Aurobindo, Mirra recognized in him the person whom she used to see in her dreams.
-During a later meeting, she experienced a complete silence of the mind, free from any thought.
+Alfassa's husband, Paul Richard, was an aspiring politician and had attempted to win election to the French senate from Pondicherry, which was then under French control.
+After losing on his first attempt, he wanted to run again, and in 1914 Alfassa and Richard set sail for India, reaching Pondicherry at the end of March.
+Alfassa and Richard stayed at the Grand Hotel D'Europe, and during this time they met Sri Aurobindo.
+Alfassa recognised Sri Aurobindo as a figure from her visions.
+During a later meeting, Alfassa experienced what she described as a complete silence of the mind, free from any thought.

-Richard lost the elections to Paul Bluysen whom he had supported in previous elections.
-Richard decided to publish a review of the yoga of Sri Aurobindo, and to be called Arya and be bilingual in both English and French.
-The Journal was first published on 15 August 1914 and ran for the next six and half years.
-Consequent journals published were later made into complete books.
+Richard lost the election and decided to publish a journal about the yoga of Sri Aurobindo.
+The journal, called Arya, was written in both English and French, was first published in August 1914 and ran for the next six and half years.
 By this time World War I had erupted, and Indian revolutionaries were being prosecuted by the British for being spies of the German army.
-Although Sri Aurobindo had totally dispensed his activities against British rule, he was considered unsafe and all the revolutionaries were asked to move to Algeria.
-Sri Aurobindo had refused this offer, so the British had written to the French government in Paris asking to hand over revolutionaries staying at French Pondicherry.
-This request came to Mirra's brother, Mattéo Alfassa, who by then was foreign minister and who filed the request under other working files never to be looked upon again.
+Although Sri Aurobindo had ceased his activities against British rule, he was considered to be a threat, and all the revolutionaries were asked to move to Algeria.
+Sri Aurobindo refused and the British asked the French government to hand over revolutionaries living in French Pondicherry.
+The British request came to Alfassa's brother, Mattéo Alfassa, who by then was foreign minister, and who slipped the letter amongst other files where it would not be seen by anyone else.